-At the beginning of 2011, Standard & Poor’s raised the sovereign rating of
+At the beginning of 2011, Standard & Poor’s raised the sovereign rating of Colombia to

 While Colombia’s OFDI flows started from an insignificant base in 2000, their growth rate during the past decade has shown considerable momentum: Colombian OFDI flows grew twenty-fold in the 2000s, from US$325 million in 2000 to US$6.5 billion in 2010.
 A 2005 reform consolidated financial regulatory bodies into one entity, the Financial Superintendence (Superintendencia Financiera), perhaps one of Colombia’s most important steps toward regulatory efficiency in its domestic financial markets.
 After this consolidation, domestic M&As have soared, contributing to the development of many MNEs.
 The sectoral and industry distribution of Colombia’s OFDI is evolving.
 During the 1990s, the secondary and services sectors together accounted, on average, for more than 95 percent of Colombia’s OFDI flows, with financial services accounting for the single largest share of OFDI in the ten-year period.
 In the past decade (2000-2009), OFDI in the services sector still continued to grow, albeit not as aggressively as in the primary sector.
 As Colombia’s economy gradually shifted to a knowledge-based economy, cross-border investment in services (other than financial) increased rapidly (see annex table 3).
 Since 2007, however, Colombian FDI outflows were strongly dominated by large investments by Ecopetrol SA, now a public-private holding that was privatized in that year.
 Since then, the primary sector has accounted for roughly 70 percent of Colombia’s OFDI, with petroleum and natural gas accounting for most investment.